Activist Starts a Campaign To Buy and Publish Browsing Histories of Politicians Who Passed Anti-Privacy Law

 Gorsuch is a corporatocratic dreamboat in most of his decisions, so it's completely understandable that someone - especially Trump - could've missed one decision that deviates from the norm.

-Start learning encryption if you haven't already (Score:4, Informative)
+Start learning encryption if you haven't already (Score:5, Informative)

 "The lesson here is that it is insufficient to protect ourselves with laws; we need to protect ourselves with mathematics.
 Encryption is too important to be left solely to governments." -- Bruce Schneier